Vicente Ferreira Pastinha: On capoeira

-According to Pastinha, good mestre should watch the game not to become violent and not to lose rhythm:
+Pastinha believed, good mestre should watch the game not to become violent and not to lose rhythm:

 When in the past it was violent, many mestres, and others, drew our attention when out of rhythm.
 They explained decently and gave us the education within the sport of capoeira.
 This is the reason all those who come from the past possess body game and have rhythm.

 For him, capoeira Angola is not a fight for victory over an "opponent".
 Pastinha appealed to participants "not to aspire to fight our comrades (companions)".
 Capoeiristas should play:

 Without ambitions, without ill will, without disappointments, without pushing to the front to play before your turn.

 Pastinha stressed that a good capoeirista should always remain calm and decent:

 The good capoeirista never gets exalted, always tries to remain calm to be able to reflect with precision and rightness.
 He does not quarrel with his comrades or pupils, he does not play without it being his turn, in order not to anger his companions and create squabbles.

 He emphasized, in particular, the role of capoeira music and singing:

 Capoeira is only beautiful when playing and singing and only loses its beauty when people don’t sing.
 It is the duty of all capoeiristas.
 It is not a failing not to know how to sing, but it is a failing not to know how to reply, at least to the chorus.

 For Pastinha, capoeira Angola is more than a simple sport but a philosophy and a sacred legacy he ardently aimed to protect.
 His insistence on loving capoeira Angola mirrored a deep devotion akin to religious faith.
 As his friend, sculptor Mário Cravo, noted, "Pastinha was a mystic because he lived capoeira with intensity and made his own interpretation of the mystic universe."